prologuetech/laravel-big/README.md

 You now have access to a familiar laravel experience, enjoy!

 ## Google Authentication
 The Google SDK supports Application Default Credentials (ADC) and thus this package does as well.
 You may leave your `auth_file` field inside of your config file `null` to use ADC.
+Credentials fetcher is not currently supported but may be added in the future.

 For more information see the [adc docs](https://cloud.google.com/docs/authentication/production#auth-cloud-implicit-php).